jtfmumm/randomific/README.md

   * nRolls(n: Int, sides: Int): Int

-//Returns an Int from 0 to (sides - 1)
   * rollFromZero(sides: Int): Int

-//Returns 0 or 1
+    * Returns an Int from 0 to (sides - 1)

   * flip(): Int
+    * Returns 0 or 1

+  * rolledByOdds(odds: Double): Boolean
-//Takes a Double from 0 to 1.
+    * Takes a Double from 0 to 1.
 Rolls against the odds.
-  * rolledByOdds(odds: Double): Boolean

   * pickItem\[A\](s: Seq[A]): A

-//Returns k unique Ints from low and high
   * kRandIntsBetween(k: Int, low: Int, high: Int): Seq[Int]

-//Picks k unique items from s
+    * Returns k unique Ints from low and high

   * pickKItems\[A\](k: Int, s: Seq[A]): Seq[A]
+    * Picks k unique items from s